 We plan to monitor our cash, cash equivalents and marketable securities balances, in an effort to ensure we have adequate liquidity to fund the operations of the Company.
 If the COVID-19 pandemic or other factors impact our current business plan or our ability to generate revenue from the launch of Twirla, we believe we have the ability to revise our commercial plans, including curtailing sales and marketing spending, to allow us to continue to fund our operations.
-In addition, we believe we may have the potential to access additional capital through the Amended Perceptive Agreement, the 2021 ATM, selling additional debt or equity securities or obtaining a line of credit or other loan as required.
+In addition, on October 2, 2020 we filed a universal shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights, debt securities and units up to an aggregate amount of \$200.0 million (the "2020 Shelf Registration Statement").
+On October 14, 2020, the 2020 Shelf Registration Statement was declared effective by the SEC.
+In March 2021, we entered into the 2021 ATM to sell common stock through the 2020 Shelf Registration Statement.
+We believe we may have the potential to access additional capital through the Amended Perceptive Agreement, the 2021 ATM, selling additional debt or equity securities or obtaining a line of credit or other loan as required.